 Home insurance prices in Ohio vary based on the insurance company you use.
 Cincinnati Insurance underwrites the most affordable home insurance in Ohio — only $891 per year.
-This beats Ohio's mean rate of $1,265, offering a $373 discount on the state's average rate.
+This beats Ohio's mean rate of $1,265, which is $373 less than average.

 Start looking for home insurance by reviewing the best home insurance companies in the Buckeye State, listed below.
 Then see our guide to the best home insurers, ranked by customer satisfaction.

 |Insurance Company||Average Yearly Rate in Ohio|